 Elephants at a river at iSimangaliso Wetland Park, South Africa

 Look for elephant, rhino, giraffe and lots of other wildlife on a self-drive trip on the Western Shores section of iSimangaliso Wetland Park.
 Don’t rush it as there are several viewpoints across the lake.
-The uMthona aerial boardwalk, a hotspot for coastal forest birds, is a worthwhile stop.
+The uMthoma Aerial Boardwalk, a hot spot for coastal forest birds, is a worthwhile stop.

 Tourist boat on Lake St Lucia, South Africa

 Photograph hippos and crocs on a boat trip on the lake and estuary.
-The birdlife is phenomenal too – pairs of fish eagles call each other from their vantage points high up in the trees, while colourful kingfishers hover above the water looking for their next catch.
+The birdlife is phenomenal too – pairs of African fish eagle call each other from their vantage points high up in the trees, while boldly marked kingfishers hover above the water looking for their next catch.

 Close up of Cheetah at Emdoneni Cheetah Project